 Open Door Policy

 The Office of Residence Life incorporates a liberal open-door policy where students are encouraged to visit and communicate with professional and student staff members freely.
 We welcome the opportunity to connect with students at any of our locations on campus.

 On Campus Housing

 Cazenovia College is primarily a residential community.
 Experience and national studies demonstrate that the majority of traditional-age students living on campus develop better socially, personally, and academically than their peers who live off campus.
-Therefore, all full-time freshmen, sophomores and juniors are required to live in College residence halls, except for those who live within commuting distance and reside with parents, relatives and legal guardians or have been granted exemption from the Vice President for Student Development and Dean of Student Life.
+Therefore, all full-time freshmen, sophomores and juniors are required to live in College residence halls, except for those who live within commuting distance and reside with parents, relatives and legal guardians or have been granted exemption from the Dean for Student Life.
 "Full-time" is defined as maintaining at least twelve (12) credit hours per semester.

 - Juniors have priority for exemptions based upon space availability.

 The minimum requirements necessary for consideration of an exemption(s) are: